Veal Chop Recipe

 Frequently asked questions

-Veal chops are generally smaller than pork chops.
-You might need two to three lamb chops per head.
+Veal chops are generally smaller than pork chops, so I recommend 2-3 chops per person, including side dishes.

 Should I cook on bone-in or boneless chops?

 It depends on your personal preference.
-While bone-in chops are visually more appealing and cheaper than boneless, it is easier to portion and cook boneless chops.
+While bone-in chops are visually more appealing and cheaper than boneless ones, but they are easier to portion and cook than boneless ones.

-This veal chops recipe features perfectly cooked delicious chops that are charred on the outside and juicy on the inside.
-Marinated with orange juice and rosemary, this recipe cooks in under 20 minutes.
+This veal chops recipe features perfectly cooked chops that are charred on the outside and juicy on the inside.
+Marinated with orange juice and rosemary, these cook in under 20 minutes.
+Watch the video below to see how I make this in my kitchen!

 Servings: 4 servings